JosephAgim/Bulk-RNA-analysis-of-Mus-musculus-Cerebral-Regions/README.md

 data/: Contains the raw gene expression data files in CSV and XLSX formats. scripts/: Contains R scripts for different analysis steps, including data loading, preprocessing, differential expression analysis, and pathway enrichment analysis. results/: Contains the output files generated during the analysis.
+protocol: Contains the code used to generate each illustrations in a html format.
+The visualizations does not fit entierly but they have been posted into separate folders.
 README.md: This file provides an overview of the project and instructions on how to use it.
 To perform gene expression analysis using this project: